opendp/opendp/.github/ISSUE_TEMPLATE/new-contribution.md

 ---
-name: New Contribution
+name: New contribution
-about: Solicit feedback on a contribution you'd like to make.
+about: Solicit feedback for a contribution you'd like to make.

 ---
 How exciting!